Biography

 Laboratory of Aging, Policy and Health (LAPH)

-In collaboration with Drs.
-Elissa Kozlov (School of Public Health) and Login George (School of Nursing), Dr. Duberstein co-leads the Laboratory of Aging, Policy and Health (LAPH).
+Dr. Duberstein developed the Laboratory of Aging, Policy and Health (LAPH), which is now led by Drs.
+Elissa Kozlov (Rutgers School of Public Health) and Login George (Rutgers School of Nursing).
 The overarching mission of LAPH is to improve health care, inform health care policy, prevent excess morbidity/mortality, and optimize patient- and family-centered health outcomes for older adults with serious, life-limiting illness and dementia.
-The LAPH includes students, staff, faculty members from Rutgers [Drs.
-Ayse Akincigil (Social Work), Biren Saraiya (Cancer Institute of New Jersey), M. Hamza Habib (Cancer Institute of New Jersey), and Elizabeth Luth (Family Medicine and Community Health)] and faculty from the University of Rochester (Drs.
-Fahad Saeed, Sule Yilmaz, Sally Norton) the University of Connecticut (Dr. Ellis Dillon), and Oregon State University (Dr. Dawn (Hyosin) Kim).
-Lab members utilize theories and methods from the psychological, behavioral, and social sciences to conduct research across the public health spectrum, including descriptive phenomenological studies, observational research, analyses of administrative datasets (e.g., Medicare) using causal inference methods, intervention development research, randomized controlled trials, and cluster-randomized controlled trials using quantitative, qualitative, and mixed methods.
+The LAPH includes students, staff, and faculty members from Rutgers [Drs.
+Ayse Akincigil (Rutgers School of Social Work), Biren Saraiya (Rutgers Cancer Institute of New Jersey), and Elizabeth Luth (Family Medicine and Community Health)] and faculty from Oregon State University (Dr. Dawn (Hyosin) Kim).
+Lab members utilize theories and quantitative, qualitative, and mixed methods from the psychological, behavioral, and social sciences to conduct research across the public health spectrum, including descriptive phenomenological studies, intervention development research, analyses of administrative datasets (e.g., Medicare) using causal inference methods, and randomized controlled trials.